i502Club/OS_Square/readme.md

 * All the contributors to [DNN](https://github.com/dnnsoftware/Dnn.Platform) & the [OpenStore]( https://github.com/openstore-ecommerce/OpenStore)  projects.

  ## Contribute
  * Contributions are awesome.
-You can create an issue or better yet....
-Submit your PR and help make the plugin work better for other users.
+You can create an issue or better yet...
+Submit a pull request to help make the plugin work better.